CMS for Jekyll? Why Netlify May Be a Good Choice for Your Site

 The decision to go static was obvious, but just having a static HTMLs won’t cut it as we wanted blog to be a major part of our site.
 The next decision to make was to pick a static site generator.
 Of course, there were a few popular candidates on the horizon such as:

 But let’s face it, with our background, and the fact that Ruby has been dear to our hearts for years, the choice was obvious that it had to be Jekyll.
-We also, however, provide web development services with use of many various Static Site Generators and other tools that are part of Jamstack architecture.
+We also, however, provide web development services with use of many various Static Site Generators and other tools that are part of Jamstack/Headless architecture.

 Now what is Jekyll exactly?
 Jekyll is a static site generator written by a co-founder of Github, Tom Preston-Werner.
 Blog focused generator, super easy to operate, gives us power of Ruby in form of plugin system for creating custom content for our site, and many more.
 You can read about that on the Jekyll site.